-smw# Run the command on the SMW as root. cmc# Run the command on the CMC as root. sdb# Run the command on the SDB node as root. crayadm@boot> Run the command on the boot node as the crayadm user. user@login> Run the command on any login node as any non-root user. hostname# Run the command on the specified system as root. user@hostname> Run the command on the specified system as any non-root user.

-smw1# smw2# For a system configured with the SMW failover feature there are two SMWs-one in an active role and the other in a passive role.
+smw# Run the command on the SMW as root. cmc# Run the command on the CMC as root. sdb# Run the command on the SDB node as root. crayadm@boot> Run the command on the boot node as the crayadm user. user@login> Run the command on any login node as any non-root user. hostname# Run the command on the specified system as root. user@hostname> Run the command on the specified system as any non-root user. smw1# smw2# For a system configured with the SMW failover feature there are two SMWs-one in an active role and the other in a passive role.
 The SMW that is active at the start of a procedure is smw1 .
-The SMW this passive is smw2 . smwactive# smwpassive# In some scenarios, the active SMW is smw1 at the start of a procedure-then the procedure requires a failover to the other SMW.
+The SMW that is passive is smw2 . smwactive# smwpassive# In some scenarios, the active SMW is smw1 at the start of a procedure-then the procedure requires a failover to the other SMW.
 In this case, the documentation will continue to refer to the formerly active SMW as smw1 , even though smw2 is now the active SMW.
-If further clarification is needed in a procedure, the active SMW will be called smwpassive .
+If further clarification is needed in a procedure, the active SMW will be called smwactive and the passive SMW will be called smwpassive .